grunwaldlab/Microbe-ID/README.md

 Microbe-ID
 ===============

 Modules and applications necessary for creating a website for species identification or genotyping.
+[Phytophthora-ID](http://phytophthora-id.org) is an example of an implementation for identification and genotyping of pathogens in the genus *Phytophthora*.

 Components
 ------